Skip to content

 Reporting bugs or suggesting improvements

-• If you encounter an issue or have an idea for improvement, open an “issue” in the corresponding package repository.
+• If you encounter a problem or like to suggest an improvement, open an issue in the corresponding package repository.

 • Be as detailed as possible when describing the issue, including R session info, error messages, and reproducible examples if applicable.